hmeine/zing-rs/Rules_en.md

 ## Origin

 This game obviously comes from Montenegro, but seems to be relatively unknown there as well.
-"Zing" is pronounced "sing".
+"Zing" is pronounced like the end of "amazing".

 ## Deck and Players